 3. Down, we can sell short at the top and buy back at the bottom but we cannot buy at the bottom in the hope it will go back up because that is going against the trend.

 Remember that the Trend is your Friend and you will dramatically increase the chances of making money.

 In fact, here at Investment Mastery we say, “The Trend is Your Friend until the Bend at the End.”
 Very true and we will discuss what that means in next month’s article.

 In these times it is a MUST for you to learn more about what trading and investing in stocks, commodities and precious metals has to offer.
 We are having a series of 1 day events where we go through the strategies so you can take control of your own finances.
-But first, why not go ahead and download your FREE STRATEGY REPORT:
+But first, why not go ahead and download your FREE STRATEGY GUIDE:

 Until next time